-Volkswagen ID.3 running costs
+Volkswagen ID.3 review: running costs & insurance

-|Insurance group||Warranty||Service interval||2020/21 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Volkswagen ID.3 insurance group

-The ID.3 sits in insurance group 28 as it stands, although you can expect cheaper and less powerful future models to be in a lower group.
-Group 28 is about overage for this kind of electric car, as the more powerful Nissan Leaf gets exactly the same rating.
+Entry-level Volkswagen ID.3 Pro cars sit in insurance group 25, while Pro S cars are slightly more expensive to cover, sitting in group 27 – that's about average for this kind of electric car, with the more powerful Nissan Leaf getting the same rating.
 Volkswagen offers its own insurance with a three-year fixed-price rate for the car.
 You’re not tied in, so after a year you can always switch if you find a better price.

-As with all electric cars, you don’t have to pay vehicle excise duty (VED), otherwise known as road tax, on the ID.3.
-It costs very little as a company car, too, since the 2020/21 Benefit-in-Kind (BiK) tax band for pure-electric cars is zero – and it’ll be a long time before the tax costs are anything near conventionally-powered models for business users.
+You currently don’t have to pay vehicle excise duty (VED), otherwise known as road tax, on an ID.3 or any other electric car, although the government has announced this will change from 2025.
+It costs very little as a company car, too, as the ID.3’s current Benefit-in-Kind (BiK) tax band is just 2%.

 In This Review

-- 7Reliability & safetyThe Volkswagen ID.3 is likely to be reliable, but there’s very little data yet.
+- 7Reliability & safety ratingThe Volkswagen ID.3 is likely to be reliable, but there’s very little data yet.
 It does have a five-star safety rating, though